 Do you ship internationally?

 Yes!
-If you would like to purchase a work of art to be shipped outside the US, please contact Kate directl to arrange shipping.
-Also, note that any taxes or duties due upon delivery are the responsibility of the purchaser.
+Note that any taxes or duties due upon delivery are the responsibility of the purchaser.

 What is your return/exchange policy?